mateuszwszola/react-auth/README.md

-# React Auth with Firebase
+# React authentication with Firebase Template